Work in Progress

 Policy Papers

 Abstract.
-This paper proposes a novel empirical technique to benchmark sustainable debt trajectories in low-income countries (LICs) relative to similar historic market access countries (MACs) leveraging a novel application of the synthetic control method design.
-In the first step, we empirically identify country-idiosyncratic characteristics historically associated with LICs’ debt-carrying capacities based on a novel modification of the Bohn (1998) test.
-We then use these features as predictors in the synthetic control method design, to construct a benchmark of a sustainable debt trajectory from historic MACs to better pinpoint an estimated guidepost for medium- to long-term debt sustainability in LICs.
+This paper proposes a novel application of the synthetic control methodology to benchmark sustainable debt trajectories in low-income countries (LICs) using historically similar market access countries (MACs).
+In a first step, we empirically identify country-specific characteristics that have historically been associated with LICs’ debt carrying capacity.
+We then use these features as predictors in the synthetic control method design to construct a “most alike” synthetic control unit from historic MAC debt trajectories not resulting in debt stress events.
+This allows us to better pinpoint an estimated guidepost for medium- to long-term debt sustainability in LICs.
+Backtesting this approach for all LICs starting in 2015 shows that a deviation from the proposed sustainable benchmark is associated with a significantly higher risk of facing external debt distress in subsequent years.

 Abstract.
 The COVID-19 pandemic has caused the most universal health and socio-economic crisis in recent history.
 However, the magnitude of the economic damage has differed widely; some countries were hit particularly hard, while others have managed to weather the storm much better.
 In this paper, we use cross-country regression analysis to identify factors that help explain the differences in the growth impact of the COVID-19 shock.
 Our findings underscore the critical role of balancing health and economic concerns in managing the pandemic as both a country’s exposure to the coronavirus and the stringency of containment measures are strongly correlated with its growth performance.
 In addition, our results shed light on several aspects of economic resilience.
 Good governance, provision of fiscal support and strong macroeconomic fundamentals all helped cushion the economic impact.
 By contrast, a lack of economic diversification – reflected in overreliance on the tourism sector or oil production – has significantly amplified the shock.